trimstray/nginx-admins-handbook/README.md

 _Written for experienced systems administrators and engineers, this book teaches you from scratch how to configure Nginx for any situation.
 Step-by-step instructions and real-world code snippets clarify even the most complex areas._

 <sup><i>This short review comes from this book or the store.</i></sup>

-## Other books

-  > These books are probably pay or free.
-They can be official and unofficial.

 #### [CISCO ACE TO NGINX: Migration Guide](https://www.nginx.com/resources/library/cisco-ace-nginx-migration-guide/)